tduretz/MDOODZ7.0/README.md

 # Library usage

-MDOODZ Source Code stored in `MDLIB` directory and compiled as a separate library `libmdoodz` with the public interface header `mdoodz.h`.
+MDOODZ Source Code stored in `MDLIB` directory and compiled as a separate library `libmdoodz` with the public interface `mdoodz.h`.

-The public interface includes a struct that stores input parameters and setup toolchains in a `MdoodzInstance` struct.
+The public interface includes a struct that stores input parameters and setup toolchains: `MdoodzInstance`.
 To run the simulation `MdoodzInstance` must be passed to `RunMDOODZ(MdoodzInstance *instance)` function

 ### Examples: